-- Your name, date of birth, and Member Number (MBR). - The name and office telephone number of your primary care provider. - Your effective date as a member in the US Family Health Plan. - Your copayment responsibilities for office visits, emergency room visits, and inpatient hospital. - Instructions and telephone numbers for medical emergencies.
+- Your name, date of birth, and Member Number (MBR). - The name and office telephone number of your primary care provider. - Your copayment responsibilities for office visits, emergency room visits, and inpatient hospital. - Instructions and telephone numbers for medical emergencies.
 If you are a parent, we suggest that you keep your children's card with you too.
 If you share custody of your children with another individual, simply request a second Member ID Card for each child so that both parties can obtain health care for your children.